mjames-upc/awips-docs/docs/cave/cave-perspectives.md

 # D2D

-D2D (Display 2-Dimensions) is the default AWIPS II CAVE perspective, designed to mimmic the look and feel of the legacy AWIPS I system.
+D2D (Display 2-Dimensions) is the default AWIPS CAVE perspective, designed to mimmic the look and feel of the legacy AWIPS I system.
 Frame control, map projection, image properties, and a few featured applications make up the the primary D2D toolbar.

 ![image](../images/iuNDS6J.png)